What are the relevant government entities relating to immigration in your jurisdiction?

 The federal immigration investor program was made redundant several years ago, however, in the French-speaking province of Quebec, separate and distinct rules apply to foreign nationals who intend to permanently settle in the province.
 As a result of the Canada-Quebec Accord, Quebec enjoys the sole responsibility for setting its own immigration policies with minimal input at the federal level.

-Consequently, a desirable passive Immigrant Investor Program continues to exist in Quebec, although the program is suspended until at least April 1, 2023.
+Consequently, a desirable passive Immigrant Investor Program continues to exist in Quebec, although the program is currently suspended.
 The Government of Quebec is revising and updating the program to strengthen its objectives around the integration and francization of immigrants.

 Federal Self-employed Persons